JPFrankCS/cse15l-lab-reports/labReport5.md

 |--grade.sh
 ```
 Here is the student's post asking for help:
 > HELPPPP!
 I've been trying to fix this for HOURS!
 No matter what input I give to the program, all my tests seem to fail.
 I don't know if my JUnit is installed incorrectly?
 Or if there's something wrong with my testing class?
-Here's an image of the error message:<><><><><><<<>>>.
+Here's an image of the error message:[errorMessage](ErrorOutPut9.png).
 And the command I used to get it was `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-lab3`.
 I got the link from the week 6 lab writeup and I used the command from the `list-examples-grader/` working directory.
 Here is the TA's response:
 > Hi!
 I think you're looking in the wrong place.
 Your `TestListExamples.java` file looks alright.
 There may be somethign wrong with your `grade.sh` file.
 Think about where in that file you call your `TestListExamples.java` file!